Tiya Miles: All That She Carried

 Tiya Miles (by © K.P.
 Mitchell)

-From Harvard historian and author Tiya Miles comes the National Book Award winner, All That She Carried.
+From Harvard historian and National Book Award-winning author Tiya Miles comes All That She Carried.
 Blending first-class historical research and literary creativity, Miles traces Ashley’s Sack through the ages, and with it, the story of a Black family during slavery, and of a people and a nation.
 She not only delves into the historical archive, but also imagines the journey of Ashley’s Sack when the trail seemingly runs cold, writing Ashley and her descendants back into history as an act of justice.

 The result is a powerful narrative where Ashley’s Sack becomes more than an object alone: it is transformed into an embodied memoir of Black women travelling from slavery to freedom, from South to North, carrying relics and hopes as they seek new lives.